joshbegley/nyt-latest/README.md

 `Elon Musk said he had initially given SpaceX less than a 10 percent chance of succeeding.
 His rocket company has come a long way.`\
 https://www.nytimes.com/2026/06/12/technology/spacex-ipo-journey.html

-**Spencer Pratt Seems to Concede L.A.
-Mayor Race, but Declares ‘War’ on Rivals**\
+**Despite Trump Claims, Spencer Pratt Seems to Accept L.A.
+Mayor Results**\
 `President Trump said the loss was an example of election fraud, but Mr. Pratt did not entertain that idea.
-Instead, he vowed to keep attacking the two Democrats who advanced.`\
+Instead, he plans to wind down his campaign but keep attacking the two Democrats who advanced.`\
 https://www.nytimes.com/2026/06/12/us/elections/spencer-pratt-la-mayor.html

 **Charles Dennis, a Founder of the Avant-Garde Space P.S.
 122, Dies at 77**\